PdxCodeGuild/Full-Stack-Day-Class/js/notes/functions.md

 ```

 Functions in JS create a scope just like in Python.
+Remember, the list of variable names creates variables in the scope; e.g. `x` is defined in the function.
 The variable `two` is not accessible outside the function above.

 Proper JS style has function names in `camelCase` with the first letter lowercase.